asibin/hammerspoon-spoon-PublicIP/README.md

 ```
 hs.loadSpoon("PublicIP")
 ```
+Reload you Hammespoon config if you don't have auto-refresh.

 ## Example configuration for dynamic refreshes:
 In case you want to watch for IPv4 address changes and auto refresh after loading spoon add: